Comparison Study: Glacier Calving Front Delineation in Synthetic Aperture Radar Images With Deep Learning: Conclusion

 \section{Conclusion}

-Our research shows that \ac{dl} has not yet reached human performance in delineating glacier calving fronts.
+Our research shows that \ac{dl} calving front delineation systems have not yet reached the quality of standard calving front products.
 The best-performing \ac{dl} system produces calving front predictions that are, on average, \SI{183}{\meter} away from the average human-labeled calving front after post-processing.
+A direct consequence of this error can be seen in mass balance calculations at the calving gate: the mass error is determined by multiplying the \ac{mde}, the length of the calving front, and the glacier height at the terminus.
 As an example, for the Mapple Glacier, the difference of \SI{110}{\metre} to the average human-labeled calving front would lead to an error of \SI{0.38}{\kilo\metre\squared} in glacier area if we multiply the difference by the average length of Mapple's front in \ac{caffe}'s test set.
+Assuming an average ice thickness of \SI{100}{\meter} at the terminus, this corresponds to an error of \SI{0.038}{\kilo\metre\cubed} in ice volume.
+Converting this to mass using an ice density of \SI{900}{\kilo\gram\per\metre\cubed}, the error amounts to \SI{34.2}{\mega\tonne}.
+Such inaccuracies directly impact sea level rise projections~\cite{Rounce.2023} in IPCC reports~\cite{IPCC.2023}.
+As a result, they influence policy decisions on climate adaptation and mitigation.
+Reducing these errors in automated delineation systems is therefore essential for improving large-scale glacier monitoring and ensuring that climate policies are based on the most precise data available.

 However, an assessment of frontal ablation rates for the large number of tidewater glaciers at high temporal resolution and on regional scales is still missing~\cite{Kochtitzky.2022, Kochtitzky.2023}.
 Consequently, we are faced with the need to improve \ac{dl} systems, as manual mapping is not feasible.
 From our analyses of the influences on the performance of \ac{dl} systems, several avenues for future research are derived to improve the calving front delineation performance of \ac{dl} systems: We suggest that future research should further explore the possibilities of \acp{ViT} and foundation models and focus on the efficient provision and integration of global information.
-Until human performance is achieved, we strongly recommend the use of automated or manual checks to ascertain the plausibility of the delineated calving fronts.
+Until the quality of standard calving front products is achieved, we strongly recommend the use of automated or manual checks to ascertain the plausibility of the delineated calving fronts.